inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 5. When the raster layer loads, be sure to drag it to the bottom of the list in the Layers panel.

-6. If you can’t see the raster layer, you may need to enable “on the fly” transformations.
+6. If you can’t see the raster layer, you may need to enable 'on the fly' transformations.
 To do so:

    - Go to :menuselection:`Project ‣ Project Properties...`
-   - Check the box next to :guilabel:`Enable “on the fly” CRS transformation`.
+   - Check the box next to :guilabel:`Enable 'on the fly' CRS transformation`.
    - Click :guilabel:`OK`.

 .. image:: /static/training/beginner/qgis-inasafe/image149.*